SIGMusic/Grand-Piano/cad/electrical/README.md

 ## Schematic

-key.sch is the Eagle schematic.
+key.sch is the Eagle schematic for a single key, and controller.sch is for the Arduino sensing all the keys.
-There's also a PDF version you can view if you don't have Eagle.
+There are also PDF versions you can view if you don't have Eagle installed.

 ## Bill Of Materials